crazy2k/algorithms/data-structures/README.md

   * Insert is `O(1)`.
 Delete can be `O(1)` if list is doubly-linked.
 Search is `O(n)` in the worst case but it can be `O(1)` in average if using simple uniform hashing (any element can fall into any slot with same probability)

+## Universal hashing

+* Problem: Any fixed hash function can be abused so that search performs as bad as `O(n)` by simply choosing keys whose hashed value is the same.
+* Solution: Choose a hashing function randomly such that the probability of a collision is no more than `1/m`.
+This will give good average case performance for search no matter what keys the attacker picks.